When is a whistleblowing disclosure made in the public interest?

 What does this mean for employers?

-This case emphasises the need for employers to carefully consider disclosures made by their workforce, even where they may not appear to be whistleblowing disclosures on the face of it.
+This case emphasises the need for employers to carefully consider disclosures made by their workforce, even where they may not appear to be whistleblowing disclosures on the face of it or where they may be untrue.
 It is useful to adopt a whistleblowing policy which sets out the procedure that an employee should follow when making a whistleblowing disclosure and draw this to the attention of the workforce, to avoid any disclosures being overlooked and subsequently complained about at a later date.

 Even where a disclosure appears to be motivated by personal reasons, it is important to consider whether the information disclosed could also be capable of being in the public interest.
 This may be more likely where the employer is a large public sector employer, or one with similar obligations to a solicitor's firm as in this case (i.e. where honesty and integrity are core requirements).